 Superstructure: It is the institutions of a society, such as religion, values, and law (Harris).
 Religion is the specific practice of belief in and reverence of a deity.
 Value is the subjective judgment and consideration of the things that are significant in life.
 Religion and law usually influence values.
 Law refers to rules that regulate behavior.
-The combination of law, religion, and values form the superstructure of a society (Harris 42).
+The combination of law, religionand values form the superstructure of a society (Harris 42).

 Historical context: the social, economic, and political conditions that are present in an artist's environment at the time he/she creates an artwork.
 The social, political, and economic conditions have been elaborated under “environment” above.
 They affect the artist, which motivates the artist to create works on them.
 Different periods in history experienced different challenges.
-Therefore, artwork produced in different periods are often different.
+Therefore, artwork produced in different periods is often different.
 The ages and locations where artworks were produced make up their historical contexts (Kirk 34).

 Political commitment: a writer's devotion to a course and a writer’s convictions about the course.
 Political commitment relates to the clear stand of a writer on a specific issue affecting his/her society, which arises from the writer's deep consciousness of the various views others have of the particular subject (Pankaj 43).
 Political commitment refers to a writer’s dedication to advocating for certain beliefs, which he/she sees that can aid in social reform.
 It refers to an ideology that a writer firmly holds and a perspective that he or she adheres to with dedication and zeal (Stewart 5).

-4- Thesis Statement:

-Are Kipling’s short stories according to cultural materialism based on imperialism or not?
+4- Thesis Statement:The study aims to investigate if Kipling's short stories support imperialism when they are analyzed through the perspective of cultural materialism.
+Joseph Rudyard Kipling (30 December 1865 – 18 January 1936) born in Bombay is one of the most illustrous short-story writers, poets and novelists who received the Noble Prize for literature in 1907.
+Kim is his final and most famous novel, Kim, which published in 1901.
+Most of his stories are fast and uncontrolled.
+In his stories, Kipling focuses his feeling and zealotry on India and imperialism.
+Among his short story collections, He was mainly known for as a writer of short stories: A Bank Fraud, A Sahib's War, At Hawli Tana, Black Jack, By Word of Mouth, Fatima, False Down, In Flood Time, The Childeren on Zodiac, The wreck of Visigoth, and so forth.

 Raymond Williams introduced the cultural materialist approach in the analysis of literature because he felt that there was more to literature than the aesthetic qualities of its text.
 He argued that every piece of literature was important because inferences about the society at the time of its production could be drawn (Williams, Politics and Letters: Interviews with New Left Review).
-This research will explore Williams’ theory of cultural materialism and uses it to analyze the selected works of Rudyard, which are mentioned above.
-Hopefully, Williams theory will help to understand how imperialism during Kipling’s lifetime influenced his selected works.
+This research will explore Williams’ theory of cultural materialism and uses it to analyze the selected works of Rudyard Kipling, which are mentioned above.
+Hopefully, Williams's theory will help to understand how imperialism during Kipling’s lifetime influenced his selected works.
 We also hope that the theory will help to establish the dominant positions of the selected short stories and the marginal voices that are subdued in the selected short stories.